What Does it Take to Be an Automotive and Watercraft Service Attendant?

 - Check tire pressure and levels of fuel, motor oil, transmission, radiator, battery, or other fluids, adding air or fluids as required.

-Automotive & Watercraft Service Attendant Needed Skills
+Skills Needed to be an Automotive & Watercraft Service Attendant

 Service Orientation: Actively looking for ways to help people.